 Wearable X is a fashion tech company that brings together design and technology to create a better quality of life.

-Through the exploration of the intersection between technology and fashion, Moir and Whitehouse worked on many products including Navigate; launched in Sydney, New York and Paris.
+Through the exploration of the intersection between technology and fashion, the early team worked on many products including Navigate; launched in Sydney, New York and Paris.
 Following the success of the partnership, they worked with Fox Sports (Foxtel) on the future of fan engagement: The Alert Shirt.
 Through the engineering of both hardware, software and apparel, The Alert Shirt allowed for true innovation.
 The industry responded by awarding the product the Best Fan Engagement Award at the 2014 Clio Sports Awards New York.
 The success of these partnerships led to other brand executions, including campaigns with Oakley, The Store of the Future, and others in both sports and experience design.

 In May 2017 Wearable X launched its first direct to consumer product, Nadi X, a line of activated yoga apparel.